benjoEK1337/antaeus/README.md

 - The microservice is running on multiple servers
 - System doesn't have constant high throughput, because invoices are handled periodically (transactions would be the opposite)
-- For invoices it is important to be charged on 1. of the month, the real time execution isn't that important, so the focus won't be on optimisation
+- For invoices, it is important to be charged on 1. of the month, the real time execution isn't that important, so the focus won't be on optimisation
-- Pleo has established excellent SLA with payment provider regarding the rate-limit of requests (because of transactions microservice), so don't have to worry about it
+- The rate limit of requests to payment is high, so don't have to worry about that

 ### BUSINESS DECISIONS
 1. **TIMEZONES**
 - PROBLEM:
-  - There are multiple currencies in the project which indicates customers are in different countries/continents.
+  - There are multiple currencies in the project which indicates customers could be in different countries/timezones.
   - Is there a need to handle charging of customers depending on the timezone?
   - Does the pricing depend on the number of transactions in month?
 If yes the timezone will matter.
 - SOLUTION:
   - After looking at the PLEO [documentation](https://www.pleo.io/en/pricing), the charging of the PLEO services is based on the number of customer and administrative transactions
   - PLEO Sales/Administrative team will prepare the bills before the every first of the month
 2. **PENDING INVOICES**
 - PROBLEM:
   - What are representing the PENDING INVOICES?